Islamic History - From 7TH To 19TH Century

 After the death of Umar (RA), many Persian and Roman provinces rebelled.
 These include former Persian areas of Fars, Khorasan, Kirman and Sistan and former Roman provinces of Azerbaijan, Armenia and Egypt.
 Usman (RA) successfully crushed these rebellions.
 Apart from consolidation of power, Usman (RA) also conquered many areas of North Africa, modern day Afghanistan and few areas of Central Asia.
 Usman (RA) also established Muslim Navy, which was able to capture the islands of Crete, Rhodes and part of Sicily from the Roman Navy.

 Usman (RA) ruled for 12 years (644-656 AD).
-First half of his rule was the period of victories and prosperity.
-But during the second half of his reign, a revolt arose due to mischief of few people who want to destabilize the Muslim Caliphate.
-This revolt span on such a big scale that on 18th Zulhijjah 35 AH (656 AD), the Caliph was martyred by the enemies of Islam after siege of Usman’s (RA) house.
+The first half of his rule was a period of victories and prosperity.
+But during the second half of his reign, a revolt arose due to the mischief of a few people who wanted to destabilize the Muslim Caliphate.
+This revolt was so large that on 18th Zulhijjah 35 AH (656 AD), the Caliph was martyred by the enemies of Islam after the siege of Usman’s (RA) house.

 Ali bin Abu Talib(RA)